Office of Sustainability Team

 Assistant Director, Sustainability Engagement

 In his role as Assistant Director for Sustainability Engagement, Brian Cohen works to develop current and future leaders at Wake Forest, equipping students, staff, and faculty with the skills, knowledge, experiences, and sense of empowerment needed to make impactful change.
 He directs the office’s student internship program, SLG (the sustainability leadership group for first-year students), and other peer leadership groups, focusing on initiatives that support climate action and engaged learning.
 He also facilitates operational working groups and behavior change opportunities in support of the university’s carbon neutrality goals.
-Brian holds a bachelor’s degree in environmental studies from Bucknell University and a master’s in environmental management from Duke.
+Brian holds a BA in environmental studies from Bucknell University and a Master’s in Environmental Management from Duke University.